Join our Volunteer Team

 Due to the sensitive nature of our work, we are committed to ensuring that all volunteers are fully screened and trained prior to working directly with our clients.
 This process is extensive and requires a tremendous commitment to all that join our team.
 The process includes attending a volunteer information session**, submitting an application, an in-person interview, reference checks, a vulnerable persons police records check and 35+ hours of initial training.
 We also offer ongoing professional development opportunities, volunteer support and social activities throughout the year.
 Hospice Toronto volunteers and staff engage in an active process of communication when working with clients and we offer ongoing supervision, coaching and feedback.

 If you are interested in becoming a Hospice Toronto Volunteer or would like to learn more about the training and screening process then you may wish to attend one of our regularly scheduled Info Sessions.

 Upcoming Volunteer Information Session Dates:

-For more information about these or our other upcoming Info Sessions please contact Tisha at email@example.com
+For more information about these Info Sessions please contact Tisha at email@example.com

 Hospice Toronto offers comprehensive training programs.
 The Core Hospice and Home Help training programs typically take place 2-3 times per year, usually in the winter, spring and fall.
 All client service volunteers are required to fully complete the applicable training program and the screening process prior to working directly with Hospice Toronto clients and families.
 We also ask that volunteers make a commitment of a minimum of one year from the completion date of their training, as Hospice Toronto makes a significant investment in training and supporting its volunteers to ensure a strong team.